macedigital/gulp-sri-hash/README.md

 Referenced css- and js-files must be accessible from the local filesystem.
 In order to calculate correct hashes, style and script files should not be modified any further by build steps running later.

-*Since v1.3.0:*
+**Line Endings:**

-A `crossorigin=anonymous` attribute will be added to all updated DOM nodes, unless the attribute has been already been set to value `use-credentials`.
-In the latter case the `crossorigin` attribute is left unchanged.
+Content hashing is sensitive to differences in line-endings.
+On Windows, the default is `CRLF`, whereas (all?) other Operating Systems default to `LF`.

-**For Windows Users:**
+You're good, as long the files use the same end-of-line sequence locally as well as on the server that delivers those asset files.

-Make sure that all non-binary files (e.g. css- and js-files) are saved with `LF` file endings.
-Not doing so will cause a [file checksum mismatch](https://github.com/macedigital/gulp-sri-hash/issues/6) when running tests or fetching deployed assets from a web server.
+On the other hand, a change of line-endings after content hashing will cause a [file checksum mismatch](https://github.com/macedigital/gulp-sri-hash/issues/6).

 ## API